-If you think your child might be colour blind don’t waste any time in finding out if they are.
+If you think your child might be colour blind don’t waste any time finding out if they are.
 You should immediately be suspicious if there are any colour blind men on the mother’s side of the family – these could be uncles, great uncles, cousins and grandfathers.
-By age 5 children with normal colour vision will be able to identify all of the groups of colours in a couple of seconds, but a colour blind child may also appear to be able to do this.
+By age 5 children with normal colour vision will be able to identify all of the groups of colours in a couple of seconds.

 If your child shows signs that they are not sure whether a colour is red, green, brown, purple, blue or grey, there is a reasonable chance that they are red/green colour blind.
-You should expect a red/green colour blind child to be able to identify bright orange, yellow and pink (they can identify these colours by brightness and shade).
-Make sure you include these colours so that they do not get the impression that they are too stupid for the game.
+Before you start ask them which colours are the easiest for them to identify.
+You should expect a red/green colour blind child to be able to identify bright blue and yellow (they can identify these colours by brightness and shade).
+Make sure you include these colours so that they do not get the impression that they aren’t clever enough for the game.